migonov/advent_of_code_2022/README.md

 ### Purpose

-Solving Advent of Code problems is mainly about getting familiar with new programming language - Go.
+Solving Advent of Code problems is mainly about getting familiar with a new programming language - Go.